lozog/expense-tracker/README.md

 ## Setup

 ### 1. Set up the Google Sheet
 1a.
-Make a clone of the Google Sheet budget template *[TODO: publish a blank copy of the tempalte]*
+Make a clone of the Google Sheet budget template *[TODO: publish a blank copy of the template]*
 1b.
 Go to the `File > Publish to the web` dialog.
 1c.
 Choose the `Form Responses` sheet usage Tab-separated values (.tsv).
 The link will be the *`Google Form URL`*.
 1d.
 Click `Publish`.